 “Energy efficient” has described homes for years.
 But how could you determine what “energy efficient” really meant, much less how much savings it could mean to you?
 Thanks to the Home Energy Rating System (HERS) Index, energy efficiency is now measurable.

-Much like calculating MPG in a car, HERS is a nationally recognized system that analyzes energy performance in new and used homes.
+Much like calculating MPG in a car, HERS is a nationally recognized system that analyzes energy performance in new homes or homes that undergo complete renovations.
 Lower scores mean higher efficiency and greater savings.

 Scores are determined by independent raters who must be certified by the Residential Energy Services Network (RESNET), the organization which created the HERS system and trains raters to inspect and evaluate a home’s energy performance.